OpenSourcePal/OpenSourcePal/README.md

 ### 🛡️ License

-Code-Magic is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+OpenSourcePal is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ### 💪🏽 Thanks to all Contributors
-Thanks a lot for spending your time helping Code-Magic grow.
+Thanks a lot for spending your time helping OpenSourcePal grow.
 Thanks a lot!
 Keep rocking🍻

 [![Contributors](https://contrib.rocks/image?repo=OpenSourcePal/OpenSourcePal)](https://github.com/OpenSourcePal/OpenSourcePal/graphs/contributors)